 - 22. The alternative would be to not revise the policy and for the ACFS revisions to sit outside the DP policy.
 However, to take this option would result in the Council not being compliant with Internal Audit recommendations. - 23.
 Additionally the DBS checks could remain with the DPSS, but this would be at an increased cost and a loss of market management and market shaping opportunities.
 For the Council not to be requesting the DBS check there will be no guarantee that a DBS check is undertaken which is a statutory requirement due to the PA role involving regulated activity.
 It would also mean that the Council would not be able to be involved in the suitability decisions due to not having consent to access the PA DBS information. - 24.
-DBS Checks for all new and existing PAs to be brought in-house, but where an individual does not wish the Council to be the "Umbrella Organisation" money will be made available for a DBS Check to be undertaken by an accredited DPSS on their behalf.
+DBS Checks for all new and existing PAs would undertaken through the Council's role as an umbrella organisation, checks will be submitted through an approved online solution.
+Where an individual does not wish the Council to be the "Umbrella Organisation" money will be made available for a DBS Check to be undertaken by an accredited DPSS on their behalf.
 This would be more expensive for the Council and would cost between £14.50 and £23.50 more than being undertaken in-house.
 It would also mean that the Council would be unable to access the DBS certificate information so would not be able to be involved in the suitability decision process, and therefore could not guarantee that the support arrangement meets the Council's safeguarding requirements.